 For more than 85 years, Jackson Thornton Industrial has provided services to companies operating in industrial and manufacturing environments across the Southeast.
 We have found our niche by offering industrial accounting and manufacturing accounting services to closely-held and family-owned companies.
 Our team of professionals establishes and maintains long-term relationships with our clients by offering the focused, personal service these companies require.

-Although the past few years have been challenging ones, we have provided the financial solutions to help our clients’ businesses become more efficient and more profitable to better meet tomorrow’s challenges in an ever-changing environment.
+Although the past few years have been challenging, Jackson Thornton has provided the financial solutions to help our clients’ businesses become more efficient and more profitable to better meet tomorrow’s challenges in an ever-changing environment.

 We provide our clients in the industrial sector – manufacturing, wholesale distribution and related activities – with the following manufacturing and industrial accounting services: